Napier-Heston Racer: Design and development

 The design team behind the Napier-Heston Racer was led by Arthur Ernest Hagg from D. Napier & Son and George Cornwall from Heston Aircraft Company This aircraft was a single-engined, low-wing cantilever monoplane built specifically to compete for the World Speed Record.
 It was constructed primarily using wood, which allowed for quick construction and a sleek, streamlined appearance.
 The multi-ducted belly scoop, clear perspex canopy, and hand-rubbed lacquer finish further enhanced its aerodynamic design.
 Additionally, Saunders-Roe provided wing spars made of "compregnated wood," a high-pressure bonding method involving multiple laminations.

 The wings of the aircraft were designed with diminutive, thin-sectioned symmetrical airfoils optimized for high-speed flight.
 The elevator control circuit, developed by C.G.W Ebbutt, the chief draughtsman of the Heston Aircraft Company, featured a variable ratio.
 This allowed for large movements with small resulting pitch movements when the stick was near the neutral position.
 This precise handling was crucial for low-level and high-speed flight, as the aircraft had to fly the 9800 ft airspeed record course at an altitude of less than 100 ft.
-As the control column was moved towards its ends, the ratio increased, enabling the full range of elevator travel to be utilized.
+As the control column was moved towards its ends, the ratio increased, enabling the full range of elevator travel to be used.

 The aircraft's design parameters were purposely designed around a top secret, untested, 24-cylinder, 2,450 hp liquid-cooled Napier Sabre engine.
 Although originally proposed to the Air Ministry and receiving approval as primarily an engine programme, the Napier-Heston Racer was ultimately not officially sanctioned and had to proceed as a private venture with Lord Nuffield entirely underwriting the project.